Fallback procedure

 Message declarants can use online declarations as a fallback procedure without any separate authorisation.

 There is no fallback procedure for the entry summary declarations (ENS) to be submitted to the ICS2 Declaration Service for Safety and Security Data (STI-STP); instead, the Commission has a business continuity plan (BCP) in place for system downtime.
-The goods can, however, be loaded and unloaded, when permission to use the fallback procedure according to the BCP has been issued.
-The goods can’t be presented or declared until the entry summary declaration has been submitted.
+The name of the plan is ”ICS2-BCP-EO”.
+Goods can, however, be loaded and unloaded, when permission to use the fallback procedure according to the BCP has been issued.
+Goods cannot be presented or declared until the entry summary declaration has been submitted.

 Fallback procedure request